ninavelikajne/RhythmCount/README.md

 with different regression models for count data: Poisson model, Generalized Poisson model, Zero-Inflated Poisson model, Negative Binomial model and Zero-Inflated Negative Binomial model.<br/>

 Input data needs to be in required format.
 Data must contain X and Y columns, where X represents time and Y represents the target variable - count.
 After the data has been imported, different types of analyses can be applied.
-These are described in more details in the examples below and in the documentation.
+These are described in more details in the examples below and in the documentation. <br/>
+[Helpers](helpers.py) contains only functions that are called inside data_processing and plot modules.
+It is not meant to be used by end user.

 #  TODO Installation
 RhythmCount can be installed using pip with the command: